 So the next time you are craving some avocado toast, please let these "avocado hand" horror stories serve as inspiration to use a little patience when cutting into your beloved bumpy green treasure — it could save you a trip to the emergency room!

 What Do YOU Think?

 Are you surprised "avocado hand" is so common?
 How do you cut avocados?
-Have you ever sustained injuries yourself?
+Have you ever sustained any kitchen injuries?
 Let us know in the comments!